xintushar/xintushar/README.md

 ### Hi there 👋, I am Tushar Adnan
 #### I am a student

-🧍‍♂️I am Tushar Adnan ,currently working  as a web developer .🔵I am very keen to learn new technologies and use them to either create something useful or improve the existing website.✅
+🧍‍♂️I am Tushar Adnan ,currently I am working  as a web developer .🔵I am very keen to learn new technologies and use them to either create something useful or improve the existing website.✅

 Skills:  HTML / CSS/JS